Sultan2015/DataProducts/index.md

 ```
 ## [1] 104681     12
 ```
-For simplicity of prediction implementaion, logistic regression was used.
+For simplicity of prediction implementation, logistic regression was used.
 $$F(x)=\frac{1}{1+e^{-{(\beta_{0}+\beta_{1}x)}}}$$
 Out of 10 features, 9 had significant coefficients.
 Debt ratio was dropped (using this sample; typically, this ratio is considered as important one in financial risk literature).

 --- .class #id